Who can put items on reserve?

-- Complete a Music Course Reserves Form and submit it with items in hand.
+- Music Course Reserves Forms are available to fill out at the circulation desk.
 Please note that personal copies will be available to patrons for library use only (no overnight circulation) unless otherwise specified.

-- Your list should include author, title, and call number for each item.
+- Your list should include author, title, and call number information for each item.

 - Complete and accurate information will result in quicker processing.

 When should I submit reserves requests?

 Reserves requests can be submitted throughout the term.
 During peak periods (mid-August through early October and mid-December through early February) our goal is to process reserve materials in 2 to 5 days.
 Under certain circumstances, however, it can take 3 to 5 weeks to fully process an item.
 It is strongly recommended that reserves requests be received at least 3 weeks prior to the beginning of the term.
 At non-peak times, requests may be processed in 1-2 days.

 What items can I put on reserve?